Groundup Features: Hey, You Got Mail!

 Since my vocation in NS requires me to stay-in 5 days of the week, I have to make the best use of my time on weekends.
 While I do try my best to work remotely in-camp by collaborating through Google Docs and such, I get the bulk of my work done at home.
 I usually set aside one of my weekend days to work exclusively on HYGM.
 I try my best to make time for friends and family too, but sometimes when I can't, I invite them along to volunteer together!

-Lastly, how do you hope Hey, You Got Mail! builds a City of Good?
+Lastly, how do you hope Hey, You Got Mail! helps Singapore become the City of Good?

 Before Hey, You Got Mail!
 I would have never imagined myself being as actively involved in serving the community this way.
 But taking the first step out of my comfort zone to do something on this scale has been extremely rewarding and eye-opening at the same time.
 The truth is, that many people (especially the youth) are indifferent to issues that plague the community, as I once was, and fail to recognize their potential to make a difference.